 Webcertain was delighted and honoured when Ilya agreed to give a keynote at the International Search Summit in London in May this year.
 In that keynote he passionately spoke about everything from the company’s inception to the great progress that has been made over the years and his vision for how search should – and will – look like in the future.
 It was an enlightening and inspiring session.
 Andy Atkins-Krüger, who led the fireside chat-like discussion together with Chris Sherman, had this to say following the tragic news:

 “Ilya was one of the finest minds and nicest people I have ever met in the search industry.
-I have enjoyed and been inspired by every moment I’ve ever had the good fortune to spend discussing search with him.
+I have enjoyed and been inspired by every moment I have ever had the good fortune to spend discussing search with him.
 At the International Search Summit in May he was as committed as ever and full of life.
-I’m still struggling to come to terms with the news.”
+I am still struggling to come to terms with the news.”

 The user experience above all else

 During that same discussion, Segalovich made it very to clear the audience in London that he was a keen supporter of the notion that users should have the right to control their own data when asked about his take on the increasingly contentious debate over user privacy.
 And he definitely practiced what he preached.
 For example, Yandex offers users the possibility to export their search data to another search engine, e.g. from Yandex to Google.